Generic Name: memantine hydrochloride

 This Patient Information leaflet summarizes the most important information about memantine hydrochloride tablets.
 If you would like more information, talk with your doctor.
 You can ask your doctor or pharmacist for information about memantine hydrochloride tablets that was written for healthcare professionals.

-* All trademark names are the property of their respective owners.
+* are registered Trademark of their respective owners.

 PACKAGE LABEL.PRINCIPAL DISPLAY PANEL